Great Tribulation: How to Discern Truth from Deception

 16. all vengeance would come upon this generation and the religious system

 Jesus spoke of the blood of the prophets who had come and the blood of those he would send.
-As he spoke to the Jewish system he said upon you may come all the righteous blood.
+As he spoke to the Jewish system, he said all the righteous blood may come upon you.
 The vengeance of God would come upon their wicked generation.
 It was not to come upon us or any other people or generation.

 17. this generation